 Abraham Black expanded the laboratory's interest in avoidance conditioning by investigating the extinction of avoidance responses in curarized dogs (Black, 1958).
-Avoidancetrained dogs that had experienced extinction required many fewer trials for the avoidance response to extinguish than dogs which had not been administered curare and to make the avoidance response even the contingency had been removed.
+Avoidance-trained dogs that had experienced extinction while curarized required many fewer trials for the avoidance response to extinguish later when they were not curarized, as compared to dogs that had not been administered curare and could continue to make the avoidance response, even though the contingency had been removed.
 Black later pursued an impressive research program involving dogs in which he studied the interaction of conditioning, overt behavior, and brain activity.
-In this line, he experimentally demonstrated reinforcement of specific brain patterns using either anavoidance learning (negative reinforcement) or a brain stimulation (positive reinforcement) preparation (Black, 1971).
+In this line, he experimentally demonstrated reinforcement of specific brain patterns using either avoidance learning (negative reinforcement) or brain stimulation (positive reinforcement) (Black, 1971).
 In 1970, Black, Young and Batenchuk reported that they successfully trained pharmacologically paralyzed dogs to emit an operant avoidance response of either more or fewer theta waves in their hippocampus.
 Furthermore, when the dogs were presented with the discriminative stimulus when they were not paralyzed, the effects of the prior learning manifested themselves in skeletal responses.
-Reversing the direction of the question, Black and Young (1972) demonstrated that reinforcing overt behaviors could simultaneously select different brain wave patterns.
+Reversing the direction of the question, Black and Young (1972) additionally demonstrated that reinforcing overt behaviors could simultaneously select different brain wave patterns.

 Robert Rescorla also earned his Ph.D. under Solomon investigating the effects of overlaying a Pavlovian fear conditioning procedure on a dog that was already responding on an unsignaled, or Sidman, avoidance schedule (Rescorla, 1967a).
 This work again investigated the interplay between operant and Pavlovian conditioned responses.
-He followed this with research aimed at dissecting the interaction of an operant Sidman avoidance schedule and a Pavlovian conditioned fear response (Rescorla, 1968), as well as the establishment of a positive reinforcer through contrast with shock (Rescorla, 1969).
-His work on dogs also led to a seminal methodological paper in which Rescorla took issue with the then current control procedures used in Pavlovian conditioning (Rescorla 1967b).
+He followed this with research aimed at dissecting the interaction of an operant Sidman avoidance schedule and a Pavlovian-conditioned fear response (Rescorla, 1968), as well as the establishment of a positive reinforcer through contrast with shock (Rescorla, 1969).
+Rescorla’s work on dogs also led to a seminal methodological paper in which he took issue with the then current control procedures used in Pavlovian conditioning (Rescorla 1967b).
 The papers Rescorla produced with dogs and the theorizing that came out of that work were of inestimable value.

 Without doubt, the work on dogs in Richard Solomon's lab moved the field of psychology forward.
-Not only did Solomon's lab tackle current theoretical issues in the field, they produced performances in dogs that resulted in meaningful and powerful advances in our understanding of both dog and human behavior.
+Not only did Solomon's lab tackle important theoretical issues of the day, they produced performances in dogs that resulted in meaningful and powerful advances in our understanding of both dog and human behavior.
 Moreover, their thorough and methodologically precise work serves as a beacon for today's psychologists who use dogs as subjects.

 Martin M. Shapiro

-Whereas Solomon and colleagues' work used more of Bekhterev's preparation (shock) to produce conditioned responses, Martin M. Shapiro used Pavlov's salivary preparation when investigating the interaction of operant and Pavlovian conditioning.
-Shapiro used dog salivary response in an operant preparation in order to investigate the potential artificiality of the distinction between operant and Pavlovian (Shapiro, personal communication, August 12, 2010).
+Whereas Solomon and colleagues' work used more of Bekhterev's preparation (shock) to produce conditioned responses, Martin M. Shapiro used Pavlov's salivary preparation when investigating the interaction of operant and Pavlovian conditioning (Shapiro, 1960a, 1960b).
+Shapiro used dogs’ salivary response in an operant preparation in order to investigate the potential artificiality of the distinction between operant and Pavlovian conditioning (Shapiro, personal communication, August 12, 2010).
 Shapiro, Miller, and Bresnahan (1966) investigated the relationship between the discriminative and Pavlovian conditioned functions of a stimulus.
 Similarly, Shapiro, Mugg, and Ewald (1971) investigated the effect on operant behavior when a CS correlated more or less highly with the presentation of the US, which simultaneously served as the reinforcer for the operant response.
-Finally, Herendeendemonstrated the possibility of inhibiting a conditioned response by adding a response contingency to the CS-US delivery.
-In this experiment, dogs were only given food after presentation of a conditioned stimulus if they did not salivate during the 10 second CS.
+Finally, Shapiro and Herendeen demonstrated the possibility of inhibiting a conditioned response by adding a response contingency to the CS-US delivery (Herendeen & Shapiro, 1975; Shapiro & Herendeen, 1975).
+In this experiment, dogs were only given food after presentation of a conditioned stimulus if they did not salivate during the 10-second CS.
 This demonstration raises questions of the influence of operant conditioning procedures on responses typically thought of as mainly subject to Pavlovian conditioning control.